ellango2612/html-portfolio/README.md

 # html-portfolio
-This is an website that has all of Thu Ngo's pass projects
+This is an website that has all of Thu Ngo's past projects